UAH-NEOH/neoh-docker/README.md

 Steps to use this application

+Note: URS login is required. (https://urs.earthdata.nasa.gov/) If you already have an account enter the username and password in the config.py file.
+Otherwise, Click Register on the Earthdata URS login page to get started.

 1. Start the Docker Desktop Application

 2. Open the terminal, navigate to the neoh-docker directory, execute the following command in the root directory

 		bash build_and_upload.sh

+Once the NEOH-Docker image is uploaded and running inside Docker Desktop Application, refer the sample payload from "sample" directory and use it with the endpoints.

 ## About the files